-At the Dermatology Clinic in Salem, our team of skin care experts help our patients achieve the healthy, radiant skin they want with a variety of advanced treatment options.
+At the Valley View clinic in Salem, our team of skincare experts help our patients achieve the healthy, radiant skin they want with a variety of advanced treatment options.
 Of course, unless you’re already familiar with the different types of treatments we provide, it can be hard to know what differentiates microdermabrasion from dermabrasion, laser hair removal, or any of the other procedures we provide.

 With that in mind, let’s take a look at one of the specialty treatments we offer at our Salem office: microdermabrasion.

 What is microdermabrasion?

 To get a better understanding of microdermabrasion, it’s helpful to know how it differs from dermabrasion.

 With dermabrasion, a dermatologist “sands” down your skin using a specialized instrument.
 By removing the old, dead skin cells that form the outer layer of your skin, dermabrasion helps to create a new, smoother layer that replaces what was once on top.